How to Apply

 - Create Federal Student Aid ID (FSA ID) FSAID.gov.
 Be sure that your name, SSN and date of birth are correct!!

 - Complete the FAFSA (Free Application for Federal Student Aid) at FAFSA.gov.
 A FAFSA needs to be completed each year you are in college.
 This application is free and is the first step in the process of applying for federal and state aid.
+The CLC financial aid academic year is Fall through Summer.

 Central Lakes College (CLC) federal school code is 002339 for both campuses.